COVID-19 - Homeless self-assessment and advice

 Local Housing Options officers will arrange to visit the location of the rough sleeper to see how they can help.
 Food parcels and vouchers are often used by officers to meet any immediate need.

-Alternatively you can contact the council by completing the enquiry form which is in the Related Content section.
+Alternatively you can contact the council by completing the enquiry form.

 If you do make a report, please make note of as many details as you can, such as their location, buildings nearby, clothes they are wearing etc. This makes easier for an officer to identify the rough sleeper.